henningonsbring/Recipes/shui_zhu_niu_rou.md

 22. Add the water into the seasoned pan with douban sauce
 23. Add salt, white pepper and soy sauce to the pan
 24. Add the marinated beef into the pan and separate the beef slices
-25. While the beef boil, heat the raps oil in a pot
+25. While the beef boil, heat the rapeseed oil in a pot
 26. Boil until there is no more pinkness on the surface of the beef
 27. Add the meat on top of the sprouts
 28. Press the other half of the garlic on top of the meat